daffodil symbolism

 Here’s what you need to know.

 According to this legend, that is why daffodils and other narcissus flowers grow along stream banks.
+Daffodils bloom only in moist soil and typically first thing in the spring, which is one reason why it’s the March birth flower and the national flower of Wales.

-What Do Daffodils Symbolize?
+What Do Daffodil Flowers Symbolize?

 There are many colors of daffodils, too.
 These trumpet-shaped blooms can be found in all kinds of shades, including yellow, pastel, white, pink, and green.

-What Does a Yellow Daffodil Symbolize?
+What is the Yellow Daffodil Meaning?

 The most common color of daffodil you will find, a yellow daffodil usually symbolizes rebirth and the arrival of spring.
 It blooms just after the winter months are needed so it can be used to symbolize strength, overcoming obstacles, and success, too.

-What Does a Purple Daffodil Represent?
+What is the Purple Daffodil Meaning?

 Purple daffodils are not common, but when you spot one, it will usually be in a dark violet shade.
 A purple daffodil usually represents selfishness or self-obsession, as this flower is most closely linked to the Greek myth of Narcissus.